Access World News

 The Electronic Resource Finder lists significant online resources, both free and online, by subject and resource type (e.g. Article Databases, Encyclopedias, Statistics, etc.).
 For a complete list of useful resources in Gender and Women's studies and other related subjects, along with descriptions, go to:

-Connecting from off campus
+Connecting from off campus (Proxy, VPN)

-Before you can access UCB Library resources from off campus or via your laptop or other mobile devices, make sure you have configured your machine using one of two simple methods (Proxy Server is the quickest and easiest):
+Before you can access UCB Library resources from off campus or via your laptop or other mobile devices, make sure you have configured your computer using one of two simple methods (Proxy Server is the quickest and easiest):

-After you make a one-time change in your web browser settings, the proxy server will ask you to log in with a CalNet ID when you click on the link to a licensed resource.
+- Proxy Server: After you make a one-time change in your web browser settings, the proxy server will ask you to log in with a CalNet ID when you click on the link to a licensed resource.
 See the setup instructions, FAQ, and Troubleshooting pages to configure your browser.
 Make sure you check the proxy configuration before you start researching.